 Figure 6.3.1-1: Deferred 5GC-MT-LR for periodic, triggered and UE available location events

-1. The external location services client or the AF (via NEF) sends a request to the (H)GMLC for location reporting for periodic, triggered or UE available location events.
+1. The external location services client, or the NWDAF, or the AF (via NEF) sends a request to the (H)GMLC for location reporting for periodic, triggered or UE available location events.
 The request is sent as described for step 1 in clause 6.1.2 with the differences described here.
 The LCS Service Request provides the type of periodic or triggered location reporting being requested and associated parameters.
 For periodic location, the LCS Service Request includes the time interval between successive location reports, the total number of reports and may include location QoS.
 For periodic location reporting, the LCS Service Request may include a scheduled location time for the first periodic location report.
 For area event reporting, the LCS Service Request includes details of the target geographical area, an indication to have an additional check whether UE is located within the requested target area, whether the event to be reported is the UE being inside, entering into or leaving the target area, the duration of event reporting, the minimum and maximum time intervals between successive event reports, the maximum event sampling interval, whether location estimates shall be included in event reports (and associated location QoS), and whether only one location report is required or more than one.
 If the target area is expressed by a local coordinate system or a geopolitical name, the (H)GMLC shall convert the target area to a geographical area expressed by a shape as defined in TS 23.032 [8].
 For motion event reporting, the LCS Service Request includes the threshold linear distance, the duration of event reporting, the minimum and maximum time intervals between successive event reports, the maximum event sampling interval, whether location estimates shall be included in event reports (and associated location QoS), and whether only one location report is required or more than one.

 1b-1 AF invokes the Nnef_EventExposure_Subscribe service operation to the NEF.

 1b-2 The NEF forwards the request to the (H)GMLC.
 The NEF assigns a LDR refence number locally and sends it to (H-)GMLC,

+1c The NWDAF invokes the Ngmlc_Location_ProvideLocation service operation to the (H)GMLC.

+Editor’s Note: Whether requesting location of a roaming UE is applicable to NWDAF is FFS.

 2. The (H)GMLC may verify UE privacy requirements as for step 2 in clause 6.1.2.
 The (H)GMLC may also subscribe to and receive notification of UE privacy profile updates according to steps 0 and 4 of clause 6.12.1.